freedomofpress/securedrop-workstation/README.md

 Installing this project is involved.
 It requires an up-to-date Qubes 4.2 installation running on a machine with at least 16GB of RAM (32 GB recommended).

 **The project is currently in open beta.
-See our [blog post](https://securedrop.org/news/securedrop-workstation-1_0_0-released/) for more information. if you are interested in using SecureDrop Workstation, please reach out to us via the [contact form](https://securedrop.org/help/).**
+See our [blog post](https://securedrop.org/news/securedrop-workstation-1_0_0-released/) for more information.
+If you are interested in using SecureDrop Workstation, please reach out to us via the [contact form](https://securedrop.org/help/).**

 To install a development version (using test data on the server and a test encryption key to decrypt it), in summary, you will need to: